 Green Energy Unit

-As a part of national policy and Green initiative, which was initiated in 1995, Company has stabilized power cost by generation of electricity through non-conventional sources for captive use through wind and solar.
+As a part of national policy and Green initiative, which was initiated in 1995, Company has energy security and stabilized power cost by generation of electricity through non-conventional sources for captive use through wind and solar.

 The Company has two sources of its main energy, viz.
-Natural Gas - GAIL and Sabarmati Gas Ltd., for operating its sanitaryware plant.
+Natural Gas - GAIL and Sabarmati Gas Ltd., for operating its Sanitaryware plant.
 The pricing of both sources differ, as GAIL sources gas from isolated wells in and around Ceras manufacturing facility, and is able to contract gas at a lower price over prevailing market pricing.
-Medium term contracts with these suppliers are renewed on a periodic basis.
-For energy conservation, the company has installed fuel efficient burners to control gas consumption and in addition to this, every effort is done to adapt any technological developments in energy conservation by the Company.
+Medium term contracts with these suppliers are renewed on aperiodic basis.
+For energy conservation, the company has installed fuel efficient burners to control gas consumption and in addition to this, every effort is made by the company to adapt any technological developments in energy conservation.

 The second energy, viz. electricity, required for running the machineries, is supplied by the local Discom.
-To compensate within the energy consumption by way of electricity, your Company has an installed capacity of Wind Turbines of 8.325 MW and 2.00 MW Solar Plant which generates about 90% of the requirements and gets offset against monthly consumption of the energy bill.
+To compensate the energy consumption by way of electricity, your Company has an installed capacity of Wind Turbines of 8.325 MW and Solar Plants of 2.00 MW which generates about 70% of the companys electricity requirement and this gets offset against monthly consumption of the energy bill.